 Best Engagement Location in Sequoia National Park

 We started the engagement session off with a pre-dawn hike through pine and birch forests.
 Stopping at colorful rock formations, roaring rivers, and enchanting meadows.
-These meadows with their tall verdant grass contrasting perfectly against the slender white birch trees made a perfect backdrop for the engagement photos and I imagine they would make a magical venue for an elopement ceremony.
+These meadows with their tall verdant grass contrasting perfectly against the slender white birch trees made a perfect backdrop for the engagement photos.

-Later that day, we regrouped and headed off to another trail head that promised us waterfalls and Giant Sequoia and oh how it delivered.
-After trekking down the mountain a ways we rounded a corner and were met with a lush green valley split in two by a roaring river.
+At sunset we regrouped and headed down another trail that promised us waterfalls and Giant Sequoia and oh how it delivered.
+After trekking down the mountain we rounded a corner and were met with a lush green valley split in two by a roaring river.
 Its' swirling depths ran from a thunderous waterfall that bathed the area in a cool mist.
 A rustic wooden bridge spanned the valleys expanse.
 Along the falls and river were a Grove of ancient sequoias that towered over the surrounding forest.
 Of all my hikes and backpacking trips, this was by far the most beautiful landscape I had ever seen.
 We simply sat and enjoyed the scene for awhile before creating another series of breathtakingly beautiful photos.
-A seven hour drive was a small price to pay for such a memorable weekend and photos that can be cherished for a lifetime.